Two Studies of the Impact of Performance Feedback on Community Service Learning Among College Students

 In study 2, I looked at the impact of organizational feedback quality, client feedback quality, student feedback seeking, and 2 sets of individual-differences variables (goal orientation, and feedback disposition) on SLCS.
 One hundred seventy-seven students, enrolled in ten service learning classes completed surveys assessing these variables.
 Client feedback quality and feedback disposition predicted SLCS significantly.

 Subramony, Mahesh, "Two Studies of the Impact of Performance Feedback on Community Service Learning Among College Students" (1999).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 43.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."